-Menstruation in Nepal is a topic seldom discussed.
+The topic menstruation in Nepal is seldom discussed openly.
 Most girls have not heard about menstruation before it actually happens to them.
 This leads to more panic and fear when puberty hits.
 The unexplained bleeding, those torturous cramps and, the unexpected mood swings leave them terrified.
 But instead of helping ease this transition to womanhood the society chooses to alienate them and leave them in isolation.
 In pain, helpless and alone.

 She goes on to share why this kind of discrimination hurts her.
 Being amongst those who have faced these problems firsthand, she wants to know why these thoughts still prevail in the minds of the majority.
 Why can’t we talk freely about such an integral part of our life?
 These circumstances pain her.
 So her performance wants to know the answer.
 It is about questioning everyone including herself, why?

 By opening a dialogue about menstruation and the importance of combating the ignorance that surrounds it, we can begin to address this issue.
 Menstruation is not something that can be forced into invisibility.
-Instead of trying to promote isolation let us spread acceptance.
-Let us learn to be period positive so that another sister isn’t forced to lie about her periods.
+Instead of trying to promote isolation let us spread acceptance and to be period positive so that another sister isn’t forced to lie about her periods.
 So that she doesn’t have to sleep alone in an open hut.
 So we don’t lose another innocent girl to Chhaupadi.
-Let us promote Period Pride.
-Let us teach women not to be ashamed but rather embrace their womanhood.
+Let us promote Period Pride and teach women not to be ashamed but rather embrace their womanhood.

 Happy Women’s Day!